algosup/2023-2024-project-5-flutter-team-1/documents/technical_specifications/technicalspecifications.md

 - **The phone format will be dedicated to candidate's use:**
   - This format promotes the swipe system, the user just has to swipe and receive a message from a company when he matches with it.
 - **The PC format will be dedicated to a company's use.**
-  - This fomat promotes the chat managing system<!--, the company just gets notified when it matches with a jobseeker and it can send the first message // the first message is sent automatically to initiate the discussion. -->.
+  - This fomat promotes the chat managing system, the company just gets notified when it matches with a jobseeker and they can send the first message to the jobseeker, initiating the discussion.

 ### Nice To Have

 - The phone and PC application can be used either by a candidate or a company.
-- Some back-end to send requests to an API.
+- Some back-end using a database to store data.
+- APIs concerning choices in the registration.

 ### Priorities